 Before you proceed first to make sure that you should take care of the following points.
 These points will make certain that the connection is established perfectly.

 What are they?

 - The latest version of VLC is 3.0.
 Be sure that you have installed the updated version.
-(In case if you have no idea about the Version then Window users should press “SHIFT+F1” together.
+(In case you have no idea about the Version then Windows users should press “SHIFT+F1” together.
 Mac users should check it from the Menu Bar and from there go to ABOUT.
 You will get to know which version of VLC is supported by your device.)
 If you do not have the latest version then do update it as only this version supports casting features.

 - Also, note that your device has not enabled the VPN mode otherwise connection won’t be established.

 How to Cast VLC Media Player with Chromecast?